Menu

 Psychological well being was associated with post trauma stories that were high in closure.

-Psychological and emotional health is feeling that all is well with your world that you are able to cope with whatever life brings your way.
+Psychological and emotional health means feeling that all is well with your world and that you are able to cope with whatever life brings your way.